 How much routine maintenance is involved?
 Can an average shop worker maintain a waterjet machine?

 As with any machine tool, waterjet systems require routine maintenance to ensure lasting performance.
 With a day or two of training, a waterjet operator of average skill level should be able to perform basic maintenance tasks such as replacing nozzle parts and pump seals.
-When selecting a waterjet manufacturer, make sure they offer lifetime training.
+When selecting a waterjet manufacturer, make sure they offer lifetime water jet maintenance training

-Garnet is a non-toxic natural substance that can be recycled for repeated use using a Jet Edge Abrasive Recycling System.
-Spent garnet usually can be disposed of in a landfill.
+Waterjet Garnet is a non-toxic natural substance that can be recycled for repeated use using a Jet Edge Waterjet Abrasive Recycling System.
+Spent water jet garnet usually can be disposed of in a landfill.

 How much does it cost to run a waterjet system?